getsentry/rfcs/text/0044-heartbeat.md

 **1. Release Health (Session Tracking)**

-It is an already existing and robust technology that gives us all the information we need for use cases 1 and 2 and would cause almost no work to everyone envolved.
+It is an already existing and robust technology that gives us all the information we need for use case 1 and would cause almost no work to everyone envolved.
 Also, since it's already supported by many SDKs, when we release the new feature, adoption will be almost immediate.

 **2. Client Reports**